 The news of League of Legends's casters not going to Korea for the World Championship 2018 has opened up the floodgates of enquiries and as Riot Games took to reddit to "fight" these allegations, they invariably confirmed the budget cuts.

-In case you haven't been following, the news of English speaking casters not attending League of Legends' WC 2018 came from caster Vedius, who confirmed they'll indeed be casting from Los Angeles.
+In case you haven't been following, the news of English speaking casters League of Legends' WC 2018 came from caster Vedius, who confirmed they'll indeed be casting from Los Angeles.
 With rumours running amok, the leader of LOL's global esports events team FearGorm took to reddit to explain the situation.

 As tends to be common with PR talk, FearGorm didn't provide a straightforward answer to the question of whether there's budget cutting in place, but his lengthy reply boils down to yes.
 He said that League of Legends' esports scene is out of the startup phase and that the goal is to make it financially sustainable.